 Sit-up test (video) – This is a test to measure the abdominal or trunk muscular endurance.
 While lying on the ground, the candidate will be given one minute to do as many bent-leg sit-ups as possible.
 Sit-ups are performed until the 11 point threshold is met or until the one-minute time limit is reached.

 300-meter run (video) – This is a test to measure anaerobic power or the ability to make an intense burst of effort for a short period or distance.
 This test consists of sprinting 300 meters in 65 seconds or less.
 The entire body must cross the finish line.

 Push-up test (video) – This is a test to measure muscular endurance.
 While in the up position, arms fully extended and legs extended so the body forms a straight line.
 Push-ups are performed until the 11 point threshold is met or until the two-minute time limit is reached.

 1.5-mile run (video) – This is a test to measure aerobic power or cardiovascular endurance (the ability to have stamina over time).
 This test consists of running/walking or any combination as long as the appropriate distance is covered.
 The entire body must cross the finish line.

 Candidates who successfully complete the physical fitness test will be scheduled for an oral interview.
 The oral interview will consist of questions related to your previous work experience, training and knowledge for successful performance as a police officer.
 Prior law enforcement experience or a degree in criminal justice are not required!

 The oral interview will be weighed at 65% of your overall score in the hiring process.
 After the oral interview is complete, applicant scores from the written test and oral interview are combined to compute the final score.
 Applicants will be preliminarily ranked in order based on their combined scores.

-Candidates who complete the oral examination and are selected (any number designated by the Police Chief) will be scheduled for a pre-polygraph/background interview and polygraph exam.
+The Chief of Police selects a number of applicants who complete the oral interview to move on through the hiring process.
+These applicants will be scheduled for a pre-polygraph/background interview and polygraph exam.